 In an increasingly connected world, there’s no denying the growing influence of e-commerce.
 While e-commerce is at different stages of maturity around the world, it’s beginning to gain momentum in Western Europe.
 Here, consumers are rapidly adapting their lives to keep pace with digital advances, which will likely lead to a wave of consolidation, polarization and even some saturation in the consumer packaged goods (CPG) space.
-That said, however, online trends are accelerating, and consumers are in control.
+That said, however, trends are accelerating and consumers are in control.

 It’s clear that improving technology is a key e-commerce growth driver, so as digital moves to the forefront, how is online changing Western Europe’s grocery landscape, and is digital the only factor affecting the landscape?

-First and foremost, digital presents a new and significant opportunity for grocery retailers in the most developed e-commerce countries.
+First and foremost, digital presents a new and significant opportunity for retailers in the most developed e-commerce countries.
 In fact, Nielsen expects marketers to allocate 30% of their advertising spend to digital channels over the next five years.

 Technology isn’t the only growth impetus, however.
 Consumer behavior will play a role as well, particularly as the paths of an aging population, multiculturalism and digital native grocery shopping converge.

-After five years of weak consumer demand, which held back CPG demand, digital will be a springboard for future growth.
+But after five years of weak consumer demand, which held back CPG demand, digital will be a springboard for future growth.
 Online technology, combined with the ease of mobile connectivity, allows consumers access to instant information, choice and speed.
 These are prime motivators for consumers, and the digital realm lets them make informed purchase decisions in real time.
 They now have the power to understand product offers, proactively plan and control their spending and saving money when they can.

 In light of digital shifts, ease of access to information and consumers’ demand for real-time gratification, Nielsen expects two dominant behaviors to shape online grocery spending: